Jal (band): Success (2007–2009)

 In 2007, Jal struck a deal with Gibson Guitar Corporation, becoming the first South Asian band in history (along with the Pakistani pop rock band Strings) to create a working relationship with the famed guitar manufacturers.
 It was reported that according to the deal, Jal will exclusively use Gibson guitars during concerts, studio recordings and music videos.
 Furthermore, Jal will act as brand ambassadors to Gibson.
 In return, Gibson will sponsor the varied endeavours of the band and also provide concert halls and equipment as and when required.
 Following this, Jal also became the brand ambassadors for the Abu Dhabi based mobile telecommunication company, Warid Telecom.
 In the same year, Jal entered the recording studios to work on their second studio album release.
 The mixing and engineering of the album was done by Mekaal Hasan and Goher Mumtaz.
 The album was recorded at Digital Fidelity Studios in Lahore, where the band also recorded their debut album Aadat in 2004.
 All songs on the album were composed and written by Goher Mumtaz with the exception of one track, which is written by Farhan Saeed and the album was produced by Mekaal Hasan.
 On 14 December, Jal went on releasing their second studio album Boondh, through the record label Fire Records, sponsored by Warid Telecom.
 Farhan Saeed, the lead vocalist of the band, explained "the title of the album Boondh is not the name of any song in the album, but is basically the theme of the album and covers all the songs in it.
 The name suggests that we as a band are just like a small droplet of water in the sea of music, which covers Pakistan, Asia and the entire world where our music is heard.
 It is our small contribution to the sea of music," said Farhan.
 This was followed by a live tour, mainly in South Asia, with concerts all over Pakistan, and a few places in India.
-The following day, Jal released their first music video of the single "Sajni" from their second album, directed by Bilal Lashari.
+The following day, Jal released their first music video of the single "Sajni" from their second album, featuring Juggan Kazim, directed by Bilal Lashari.
 The single was a major hit all over Pakistan, topping all of the charts in the country, just after a month of its release.